-Stone Conroy is the Senior Manager for Strategic Partnerships at the Alliance for Peacebuilding, where he works on building new partnerships inside and outside of the peacebuilding field and mobilizing and amplifying the work of Alliance members.
-Stone comes to the Alliance after several years on the Outreach and Engagement team at the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
+Stone Conroy is the Manager for Innovative Finance & the Private Sector at InterAction.
+Previously he was the Senior Manager for Strategic Partnerships at the Alliance for Peacebuilding.
+He also worked for several years on the Outreach and Engagement team at the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 In this position, he promoted security cooperation and information sharing between the State Department and private sector organizations operating around the world.
 Prior to this, Stone was a Boren Fellow in Nigeria where he served as a Conflict Management and Economic Development Fellow at Mercy Corps, and worked on peacebuilding and economic empowerment programs in the Middle Belt region.
 Stone holds a Master’s Degree in Conflict Resolution from Georgetown University and attended Middlebury College for undergraduate studies.

 Keynote Speaker, Communications Consultant